gettilled/tilled-node/README.md

 ### Creating a Payment Intent

 We are now ready to make a payment.
 First, we need to [create a payment intent](https://docs.tilled.com/api#tag/PaymentIntents/operation/CreatePaymentIntent).
-This should be done as soon as your checkout page or componet is loaded.
+This should be done as soon as your checkout page or component is loaded.
 You can set up the endpoint for your frontend like so:

 ```typescript
 app.post(